guangie88/spark-docker/README.md

 # Spark Docker Builder

-Dockerfile setup to install various versions of Spark in a minimalist environment, for both slimmed Debian and Alpine.
+Dockerfile + Travis cron set-up to install all `2.y.z` versions of Spark in a minimalist environment, for both slimmed Debian and Alpine.
+This set-up is set to run weekly.

 The Java version `JAVA_MAJOR_VERSION` defaults to 8, while `SPARK_VERSION` build argument must be specified.